|Location:||SLMath: Baker Board Room, Atrium|

 During the summer, each of the 18 student participants will:

-- participate in the mathematics research program under the direction of Dr. Erica J. Graham of Bryn Mawr College, a post-doc and two graduate students;
+- participate in the mathematics research program under the direction of Prof. J. Maurice Rojas of Texas A&M University, a post-doc and two graduate students

 After the summer, each student will: